itseez3d/metaperson/getting_started.markdown

 Before you can authorize MetaPerson Creator to integrate it into your website or application, you need to generate developer credentials in your profile.
 This is a simple process that can be done by visiting the developer credentials page on [our website](https://accounts.avatarsdk.com/developer/#web-api).

 Once you're on the developer page, you'll need to create a new application to get your "App Client ID" and "App Client Secret" values.
 These values are required for integrating MetaPerson Creator into your website or application.
-For this purpose, you need to enter any name in the "Application name" field and press Enter button.
+For this purpose, you need to enter any name in the "Application name" field and press the "SUBMIT" button.

 ![](assets/img/application.png)